-I’d seen Ray Higdon online, but my first real exposure to him was when I purchased his 3 Minute Expert Attraction Marketing Edition course in 2015.
+I had seen Ray Higdon online, but my first real exposure to him was when I purchased his 3 Minute Expert Attraction Marketing Edition course

 This taught me how to blog and has been a key component in my blog becoming as successful as it is.
-I’ve also met Ray Higdon and we’ve chatted at a couple of events too.
+I have also met Ray Higdon and we have chatted at a couple of events too.

-MLSP is the best attraction marketing education platform out there; it’s completely changed my business.
+MLSP is the best attraction marketing education platform out there; it has completely changed my business.